 All members of the Advisory Committee will have expertise in Planetary Health related areas and will serve in a voluntary capacity.

-The EOI process will be overseen and implemented by the Chair of the Advisory Committee Cr Mick Fell, the CEO Dr Rosemary Dillon and the Mayor Mark Greenhill.
+The EOI process is being overseen and implemented by the Chair of the Advisory Committee Cr Mick Fell, the CEO Dr Rosemary Dillon and the Mayor Mark Greenhill.

 Term of the Advisory Committee